-The most recent actuarial valuation for funding purposes for the executive defined pension plan in Canada was as of January 1, 2021.
-The next required actuarial valuation will be as of January 1, 2024.
-The most recent actuarial valuation of the two U.K. defined benefit pension plans for funding purposes were as of January 1, 2020.
-The next required valuation is as of January 1, 2023.
-The new valuations for both U.K. plans are expected to be finalized early in 2024.
+The most recent actuarial valuation for funding purposes for the executive defined pension plan in Canada was as of January 1, 2024.
+The next required actuarial valuation will be as of January 1, 2027.
+The most recent actuarial valuation of the two U.K. defined benefit pension plans for funding purposes were as of January 1, 2023.
+The next required valuation is as of January 1, 2026.